Mozambique spitting cobra: Habits

-The snake is nervous and temperamental.
+Naja mossambica is nervous and temperamental.
 When confronted at close quarters, it can rear up as much as two-thirds of its length and spread its long narrow hood, and will readily spit in defense, usually from a reared-up position.
 The venom can be propelled 2–3 metres (6½–10 feet), with great accuracy.
 This species also can spit its venom without rearing up and flare out its neck into a hood, as well as spit from very tight spaces.
 The spitting cobra might bite instead of spitting depending on its circumstances, and like the rinkhals, it may feign death to avoid further molestation.

 Reproduction

-The eggs average 10 to 22 in number; hatchlings measure 230–250 mm.
+The eggs of Naja mossambica range from 10 to 22 in number per clutch.
+Each hatchling has a total length (tail included) of 230–250 mm.